Thank you for agreeing to serve as a reference for a Fellow nomination.

 When you access the reference submission site you will see the following information:

 - A link to the nominator’s one (1) page narrative/statement of support that outlines why this nominee should be elected Fellow.

 - A link to the nominee’s CV/Resume

 - The primary nomination category that best defines the nominee’s contributions.
 Please keep this category in mind when writing your reference.

-- Optional secondary category (Note – this is a new option for 2021 so it may be blank)
+- Optional secondary category (Note – this option was added in 2021 so it may be blank).

 Reference Do's and Don'ts

 The Fellow nomination process is competitive and the quality of a reference matters!

 - Forget to check for spelling errors, typos and grammatical errors.

 - Comment on achievements/accomplishments that you are not familiar with.